debiki/talkyard-prod-one/docs/how-restore-backup.md

 Also, think about if you need to 1) update your DNS server with the IP address to your new Talkyard server.
-Or maybe 2) change the hostname of the Talkyard server — you'd then edit Nginx config in `conf/play-framework.conf`, and `conf/sites-enabled-manual/` or `data/sites-enabled-auto-gen/`, plus generate a LetsEncrypt cert
+Or maybe 2) change the hostname of the Talkyard server — you'd then edit Nginx config in `conf/app/play-framework.conf`, and `conf/web/sites-enabled/talkyard-servers.conf`, plus generate a LetsEncrypt cert
 (see: `https://github.com/debiki/talkyard-prod-one/blob/ty-prod-one-v1/docs/setup-https.md`).